 PFRS requires that an impairment review be performed when certain impairment indicators are present.
-Determining the value of investment in an associate and investment properties which requires the determination of future cash flows expected to be generated from the continued use and ultimate disposition of such assets requires the Group to make estimates and assumptions that
+Determining the value of investment in an associate and investment properties which requires the determination of future cash flows expected to be generated from the continued use and ultimate disposition of such assets requires the Group to make estimates and assumptions that can materially affect its consolidated financial statements.
+Future events could cause the Group to conclude that this asset may not be recoverable.
+Any resulting impairment loss could have a material adverse impact on financial condition and results of operations of the Group.

-There was no provision for impairment losses on investment in an associate recognized as at December 31, 2015 and 2014.
-The carrying values of the investment in an associate amounted to P2.57 million as at December 31, 2015 and June 30, 2015 (see Note 11).
+There was no provision for impairment losses on investment in an associate recognized as at December 31, 2016 and 2015.
+The carrying values of the investment in an associate amounted to P1.93 million and P1.94 million as at December 31, 2016 and June 30, 2016, respectively (see Note 11).

-There was no provision for impairment losses on investment properties recognized as at December 31, 2015 and 2014.
-The carrying value of investment properties amounted to P1,179.39 million and P1,329.02 million as at December 31, 2015 and June 30, 2015, respectively, net of allowance for impairment losses amounting to P12.83 million (see Note 12).
+There was no provision for impairment losses on investment properties recognized as at December 31, 2016 and 2015.
+The carrying value of investment properties amounted to ₱1,345.93 million and ₱1,163.17 million as at December 31, 2016 and June 30, 2016, respectively (see Note 12).